HGVSnomenclature/hgvs-nomenclature/docs/consultation/open-issues.md

 ### Modifications

 August 24, 2011; J.T. den Dunnen: HGVS nomenclature does currently not have recommendations for the descriptions of modifications of DNA, RNA, or protein molecules.
-The most pressing need for a recommendation is are DNA methylation and RNA editing.
+The most pressing needs for recommendations are DNA methylation and RNA editing.
 Proposal [SVD-WG005 (gom/lom)](SVD-WG005.md) makes a start to get recommendations on this topic.
 SVD-WG005 introduces the use of the `|` character ("pipe") to indicate that not a direct change of the sequence is described but a modification (change of state).